koenverburg/site-old/data/content/uses.md

 subTitle:

 # medium 5 tags, dev.to 4
-tags: gear, uses, setup, hardware,
+tags: gear, uses, setup, hardware

 # Dev.To only
 series: